epfl-ada/ada-2020-project-milestone-p3-p3_adaimb/README.md

 **Q1**

-Does the model improve the prediction over the base model for the initial claims data ?
+How can we improve the prediction model Google Trends using?
+Which parameters have a significant impact on the prediction?

 **Q2**

-Is the model consistent with other topics and/or other time series ?
+Is the model consistent with other time series ?
+Is the model accurate when we try to perform out-of-sample forecasting?

 **Q3**